Thatcher Glass Manufacturing Company (c.1904-1985)

 This variation of the M T C mark is seen in the form of a large T with smaller “M” and “C” sheltered underneath the “roof” of the T, in rather plain “block” style lettering (as shown in photo above).
 This mark was used from around 1923 to about 1954, and is usually seen embossed on the heel of clear glass milk bottles.

 MTC variation: T, vaguely resembling an anchor with horizontal upper stroke, with smaller, angular M and C nestled underneath to the left and right (examples shown above and below).
 This particular mark was used from c.
 1944 to about 1983.
 On this variation, the mark is often indistinct and the 2 smaller letters may be practically illegible.
-This mark is seen on a very wide variety of bottles including liquor flasks and other containers.
+This mark is seen on the bottoms of a very wide variety of bottles including liquor flasks and other containers.
 (See the photos below of the Mrs. Butterworth’s bottle that carries this mark).

 Thatcher Glass "MTC" mark on emerald green "beach glass" shard from a juice bottle.